 Hazard Who is at risk of harm?
-Level of Risk (Low Medium High) Actions to Minimise Risk Pregnant women were included in the list of people at moderate risk (clinically vulnerable) as a precaution.
-This is because pregnancy, in a small proportion of women, can alter how the body handles severe viral infections and some viral infections, such as flu, are worse in pregnant women.
-Unborn child The majority of women who have become severely ill from coronavirus were in their third trimester of pregnancy (28 weeks +).
-Pregnant women from Black, Asian and minority ethnic (BAME) backgrounds are more likely than other pregnant women to be admitted to hospital for coronavirus.
-Pregnant women over the age of 35, those who are overweight or obese, and those women who have preexisting medical problems, such as high blood pressure and diabetes, also appear to be at higher risk of 2 4 8 M We currently have no members of staff who are pregnant.
-However, if a member of staff did fall pregnant, it is advised that they would let Mr Adams know as soon as possible and an individual risk assessment will be carried out.
-Reasonable adjustments are discussed with RA on an individual basis and appropriate action is taken to reduce the risk to pregnant workers.
-This is reviewed regularly during pregnancy terms.
-Pregnant women in the first or second trimester (less than 28 weeks' pregnant), with no underlying health conditions, should practise good hand and respiratory hygiene, social distancing and any other precautionary measures identified within the individualised risk assessment.
-Pregnant women in the third trimester (more than 28 weeks' pregnant), or with an underlying health condition - such as heart or lung disease - should work from home where possible, avoid contact with anyone with symptoms of coronavirus and significantly reduce unnecessary social contact.
-Members of the Senior Leadership Team will continue to monitor arrangements, on an individual basis.
+Level of Risk (Low Medium High) Actions to Minimise Risk Pregnancy Pregnant mother 2 4 8 We currently have no members of staff who are pregnant.
+However, if a М member of staff did fall pregnant, it is advised that they would let Mr Adams Pregnant women were included in the list of people at moderate risk (clinically Unborn child know as soon as possible and an individual risk assessment will be carried out. vulnerable) as a precaution.
+This is because The majority of women Reasonable adjustments are discussed with RA on an individual basis and pregnancy, in a small proportion of women, who have become appropriate action is taken to reduce the risk to pregnant workers.
+This is can alter how the body handles severe viral severely ill from reviewed regularly during pregnancy terms. infections and some viral infections, such as coronavirus were in flu, are worse in pregnant women. their third trimester of Pregnant women in the first or second trimester (less than 28 weeks' pregnancy (28 weeks pregnant), with no underlying health conditions, should practise good hand +). and respiratory hygiene, social distancing and any other precautionary measures identified within the individualised risk assessment.
+Pregnant women from Black, Asian and Pregnant women in the third trimester (more than 28 weeks' pregnant), or minority ethnic (BAME) with an underlying health condition - such as heart or lung disease - should backgrounds are more work from home where possible, avoid contact with anyone with symptoms of likely than other coronavirus and significantly reduce unnecessary social contact.